Dating Tips for Finding the Right Person

 Online dating, singles events, and matchmaking services like speed dating are enjoyable for some people, but for others they can feel more like high-pressure job interviews.
 And whatever dating experts might tell you, there is a big difference between finding the right career and finding lasting love.

 Instead of scouring dating sites or hanging out in pick-up bars, think of your time as a single person as a great opportunity to expand your social circle and participate in new events.
-Make your focus having fun.
+Make having fun your focus.
 By pursuing activities you enjoy and putting yourself in new environments, you'll meet new people who share similar interests and values.
-Even if you don’t find someone special, you will still have enjoyed yourself and maybe forged new friendships as well.
+Even if you don't find someone special, you will still have enjoyed yourself and maybe forged new friendships as well.

 Tips for finding fun activities and like-minded people: